anuditverma/anuditverma.github.io/_posts/2018-10-12-videojs-overlay-hyperlink.md

 ## Getting Started

-First of all, import the plugin's javascript and css files into your webpage.
+First of all, import the plugin's javascript and CSS files into your webpage.
 ```html
 <!-- js -->
 <script src="path/to/js/video.js"></script>